ReZeroE/Discord-AI-Bot/README.md

 # DiscordAIBot
 This is a deep-learning AI bot programmed in python with the categorical feature of one-hot encoding.

+**Note:** This version of the code is for display only.
+Code blocks with sensitive information on the bot token and similar has been edited.

 # General Info
  - Name: Milim
  - Language: python